What to do about social networking in your company

-The growing popularity of social networking sites such as Facebook, Bebo and MySpace is slowly developing into a massive headache for IT administrators as employees spend time updating their profiles and adding new friends during office hours.
+The growing popularity of social networking sites such as Facebook is slowly developing into a massive headache for IT administrators as employees spend time updating their profiles and adding new friends during office hours.

-Social networking sites, while encouraging contact building and, as some have suggested, providing a fantastic opportunity for online marketing and recruiting, are the root of four problems: loss of productivity; impact on network resources as bandwidth is eaten up; the threat of social engineering and phishing resulting in data or identity theft; and the risk of malicious material finding its way into the corporate network.
+Social networking sites, while encouraging contact building, are the root of four problems: loss of productivity; impact on network resources as bandwidth is eaten up; the threat of social engineering and phishing resulting in data or identity theft; and the risk of malicious material finding its way into the corporate network.

 Looking at each option, it is clear that outright banning, while increasing security, also sends a negative signal to employees, imposes limitations on those who need to access the internet and ignore the employee’s “right’ to spend his free time at work as he or she chooses.